Religion in Spain

 The Catholic branch of Christianity is the most widely professed religion in Spain, with high levels of secularization as of 2025.
 Freedom of religion is guaranteed by the Spanish Constitution.

-The Pew Research Center ranked Spain as the 16th out of 34 European countries in levels of religiosity.
-Only 3% of Spaniards consider religion as one of their three most important values, lower than the 5% European average.
+The Pew Research Center ranked Spain as the 16th out of 34 European countries in levels of religiosity, with 21% of the population declaring they were "highly religious" in the poll.
+3% of Spaniards consider religion as one of their three most important values, lower than the 5% European average.

-Judaism and Christianity were introduced in the Iberian Peninsula in Roman times, with the latter absorbing many elements from "pagan" practices that survived for a while even among Christianized populations.
-Islam was introduced in the Iberian Peninsula after the Muslim conquest in the 8th century.
-In the late 15th to early 16th century, Jews and Muslims were forced to choose between conversion or expulsion, with the fostering of Catholic uniformity across the territory remaining a major concern for both State and Church authorities throughout the two following centuries.
-Connected to the Old Regime, the Catholic Church became the most controversial institution in Spain in the 19th and 20th centuries, struggling to find ways to relate to the nascent liberal society as well as clashing with governments seeking to find an acceptable delimitation of the role of religion in public affairs.
-Since the end of the Francoist dictatorship practical secularization has grown strongly.
-The 1978 Constitution abolished Catholicism as the official religion of the state, while recognizing "the religious beliefs of all Spaniards" and establishing "appropriate cooperation" with the Catholic Church and other confessions.

-According to the Spanish Center for Sociological Research, 56.4% of Spanish citizens self-identify as Catholics, (37.7% define themselves as not practising, while 18.7% as practising), 2.8% as followers of other faiths (including Islam, Protestant Christianity, Buddhism etc.), and 39.3% identify as atheists (15.1%), agnostics (11.5%) or non-believers (12.7%) as of December 2022.
+According to the Spanish Center for Sociological Research (CIS), 55.4% of Spanish citizens self-identify as Catholics (36.6% define themselves as non-practicing, while 18.8% as practicing), 3.6% as followers of other faiths (including Islam, Protestant Christianity, Judaism, Buddhism, Hinduism etc.), and 39% as non-believer, these being: atheists (15.8%), indifferent or no religion (12%), or agnostics (11.2%), as of April 2025.